addiemiller/women-in-stem-and-hudson/README.md

 # Hudson is planning on setting up the code for the data collection from the pH monitor.

 # Addie is planning on using the collected data from the titration device to create a graph.

+# Nya is planning on using the graph to determine equivalence point